LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 the appropriate section of the `RAJA User Guide <https://readthedocs.org/projects/raja/>`_.
 The source files for the RAJA documentation are maintained in the ``RAJA/docs`` directory.

-After your new code is complete and you've tested it and developed appropriate documentation, you can push your branch to GitHub and create a PR in the RAJA project.
-It will be reviewed by members of the core RAJA team, who will provide comments, suggestions, etc. Once approved, your contribution will be merged into the GitHub RAJA repository.
+After your new code is complete, you've tested it, and developed appropriate documentation, you can push your branch to GitHub and create a PR in the RAJA project.
+It will be reviewed by members of the RAJA team, who will provide comments, suggestions, etc. After it is approved and all CI checks pass, your contribution will be merged into the RAJA repository.

 .. important:: When creating a branch that you intend to be merged into the
                RAJA repo, please give it a succinct name that clearly describes